 Situated along the northern boundary of Downtown between City Center and the historic Springfield neighborhood, the NorthCore is on the threshold of a major transition.
 The area is experiencing a resurgence thanks to numerous adaptive reuse projects aimed at preserving the rich, historic building stock and at bringing residential, retail and a hotel to the district.

 Anchored by five historic churches, the Cathedral District connects the Central Core to the Sports & Entertainment District and is home to Billy Goat Hill, the highest point in Downtown Jacksonville.
 Beginning in 2016, the area has been championed by Cathedral District Jax-Inc. (CD-J), a nonprofit organized to foster growth as Jacksonville’s downtown neighborhood.
 CD-J created a master plan for the area to support development and revitalization efforts, including the continued support of the senior residents who call the district home via affordable, quality housing and amenities.

 Sporting the biggest concentration of entertainment venues, the Sports & Entertainment District is home to the NFL’s Jacksonville Jaguars and other sports teams, major concerts, the annual Jacksonville Fair and many more family-friendly, non-profit and specialty retail events year-round.
 The district was once home to a thriving maritime industry, its riverfront lined with shipyards.
 The district’s first multi-family property is currently under construction and major mixed-use developments are planned to bring residents, employees and visitors to the area.

 The Working Waterfront sits on the eastern edge of Downtown beyond the Sports & Entertainment District.
-Home to the North Florida Shipyards, the district primarily supports industrial waterfront uses with a special district zoning overlay to accommodate the needs of shipping, lumber, concrete, oil, and like businesses operating there.
+Home to the North Florida Shipyards, the district primarily supports industrial waterfront uses with a special district zoning overlay to accommodate the needs of shipping, lumber, concrete and oil businesses operating there.

 Home to tall riverfront office and residential towers, the Southbank sits between the St. Johns River and the San Marco neighborhood to the south.
 It features a wealth of hotels and premier medical campuses including Baptist Medical Center, Wolfson Children’s Hospital, MD Anderson Cancer Center and Nemours Specialty Care center.
 The community enjoys plentiful riverfront access via the Southbank riverwalk, a boat ramp, kayak launch and River Taxi stops.